RespiraWorks/Ventilator/manufacturing/display_panel/README.md

 **#TODO: Drawings**

-### Heat-set insert installation
+**Note: Please also see general advice in the [manufacturing methods guide](../../methods).**

 * You should first install the heat-set inserts, while the acrylic panel is flat and no electronics or fitting are in the way of your and your soldering iron.

-1. Select a soldering iron tip large enough to provide uniform pressure on the center of the heat-set insert, but small enough to not touch the surrounding material.
-2. Heat up your soldering iron to an operating temperature of around 343-399&deg;C (650-750&deg;F).
-3. Place the heat-set insert `[A11]` into the mounting hole (one of the four corner holes on the display acrylic) with the smaller diameter facing down into the hole away from you.
-4. Touch the tip of the soldering iron to the top of the heat-set insert and wait for a few seconds.
-5. The weight of the soldering iron should gently push the heat-set insert into the now melted acrylic.
-6. Press down slowly until the half the heat-set insert inserted into the acrylic.
-At this point only the first set of knurls should be inside the acrylic.
-7. Allow the acrylic to cool.
-Then push inserts in all the way till it is flush with the face of the acrylic.
-Works best if you push each of the four halfway, let them cool and come back to them.
-8. Remove heat and allow to cool and harden.

-### Additional notes

 * Mount the touch-screen to the acrylic using M2 bolts and nuts.
 Use washers on both sides.